 • Provides job placement services by coordinating employment opportunities with local employers and providing guidance to individuals with disabilities in obtaining employment.

-• Provides training to individuals with disabilities to improve their interviewing, resume writing, and job search skills; and provides other training and guidance that increases the employability of individuals with disabilities.
+• Provides training to individuals with disabilities to improve their interviewing, resume writing, and job search skills and provides other training and guidance to increase their employability.

 • Maintains comprehensive case files and progress notes.